oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 ## Create components for the initial view

-We can now add our code with our application scaffolded and libraries added.
-Start by creating three components: a `Home` component that contains the application's default view, `Menu` component to handle logging in, `Profile` component to display your name after authentication by running the following code.
+With our application scaffolded and libraries added, we can now add our code.
+Start by creating three components: a `Home` component that contains the application's default view, a `Menu` component to handle logging in, and a `Profile` component to display your name after authentication by running the following code.

 ```bash
 ng generate component home